AWinterman/misadventures-in-microframeworks/presentation/lessons_learned.md

 # Use the dominant paradigm #
-`http` expects `function(req, resp){}`, it's difficult to make something that supports its breadth of use cases without imitating the syntax.
+`http` expects `function(req, resp){}`, it's difficult to make something that supports its breadth of use cases without mirroring the syntax.

 # There wasn't really all that much to be done! #